Towards Efficient LLM Grounding for Embodied Multi-Agent Collaboration: Experiments

+For quantitative comparisons, we impose the maximum number of environment steps per episode to 15 in \emph{DV-RoCoBench}.
+And the maximum rounds of re-planning per step is set to 15 for all tasks except for Sort Cubes where it is set to 10.

-\textbf{Baseline Methods.} We use GPT-4-Turbo \cite{openAI2023GPT} as the basic LLM policy for all experiments.
-On both benchmarks, we compare \emph{ReAd-J} with three strong close-loop baselines -- ReAct~\cite{yao2023react}, Reflexion~\cite{shinn2023reflexion} and MindAgent~\cite{gong2023mindagent}, and a planner named Central Plan which instructs the LLM to generate actions for all robots based on the history of all agents.
+\textbf{Baseline Methods.} We use GPT-4-Turbo \citep{openAI2023GPT} as the basic LLM policy for all experiments.
+Since our \emph{ReAd} lies in the setting of LLM grounding on embodied tasks, we mainly choose LLM-based methods as baselines.
+On both benchmarks, we compare \emph{ReAd-J} with three strong close-loop baselines -- ReAct~\citep{yao2023react}, Reflexion~\citep{shinn2023reflexion} and MindAgent~\citep{gong2023mindagent}, and a planner named Central Plan which instructs the LLM to generate actions for all robots based on the history of all agents.
 These five methods output agents' plans in a parallel manner.
-In \emph{DV-RoCoBench}, we particularly add one more baseline RoCo \cite{mandi2023roco} which achieves the state-of-the-art performance in RoCoBench \cite{mandi2023roco}, for comparisons with \emph{ReAd-S}.
+In \emph{DV-RoCoBench}, we particularly add one more baseline RoCo \citep{mandi2023roco} which achieves the state-of-the-art performance in RoCoBench \citep{mandi2023roco}, for comparisons with \emph{ReAd-S}.
 Both of them generate joint plans in a sequential manner.
-Due to the expensive cost of sequential planning with more environment steps in \emph{Overcooked-AI}, we only evaluate the performance of methods that generate joint plans in a parallel manner.
-We provide a detailed comparison with baselines in Table~\ref{prompt-compose} of \S\ref{app:baseline}.
+A detailed comparison among all chosen algorithms is provided in Table~\ref{prompt-compose} of \S\ref{app:baseline}.

 \textbf{Evaluation Metrics.} We evaluate the performance of algorithms on three metrics that closely resemble that in RoCoBench: (\romannumeral1) \textbf{SR}: the success rate of completing tasks within the limited interaction rounds; (\romannumeral2) \textbf{ES}: the number of interaction steps to the environment taken by the robots to complete the task; (\romannumeral3) \textbf{NQ}: the number of queries to LLMs in completing the task, which measures the efficiency in enquiring LLMs to obtain a feasible plan.
 An algorithm is better if it has \emph{higher SR, fewer ES, and fewer NQ}.
 Among these metrics, SR and ES directly reflect the effectiveness of a planner in completing tasks, while NQ can be somewhat trivial since a planner can have much fewer queries to LLM but has a low SR. In contrast, methods that require policy refinement often require more queries to lead to a high SR.